-Your happiness as a couple might be affected by time if you aren’t prepared for what’s coming.
+Your happiness as a couple might be affected by time and change if you aren’t prepared for what’s coming.

 It’s often easy to think you know each other so well that you know what makes your partner happy.
 Checking in with a therapist helps you remember to check in with each other.

 Many couples find that therapy uncovers shifts in their partner’s desires, hopes, and dreams.
 Starting a family, adjusting to relocation, career milestones, aging, and more may affect relationship satisfaction.